4lbH4cker/AL-YOUTUBE/README.md

 1️⃣ Run **install.bat**, and everything will be installed automatically with one click! (⚠️ Your antivirus may block it, but it is safe!)
 2️⃣ Once the installation is complete, simply double-click **al_youtube.py** to start the application.

+or

+✅ Open al_youtube.exe (⚠️ Your antivirus may block it, but it is safe!)

 ## 🔒 Security